bbcarchdev/liblod-php/README.md

 **Note that this is experimental code which is still under development.**

+The `build.sh` script provides shortcuts for the commands shown below, but is only tested on Mac and Linux.
+If you're working on Windows, you'll need the commands below in full.

 ## Requirements

-PHP 5 (may work under PHP 7, but no features from PHP 7 are used).
+PHP 5+ (works under PHP 7, but no features from PHP 7 are used).

 ## Installation